 Cylinders should be secured so that they don't roll around while driving and should be kept upright (this is to avoid the liquid gas clogging the valve).

-If you have a trailer, it’s best to carry the cylinder in that rather than your car.
+If you have a trailer, carrying the cylinder rather than your car is best.

-If you put the gas cylinder in the boot of the car, you might want to keep a window slightly open to provide additional ventilation, just in case there’s a gas leak from the cylinder.
+If you put the gas cylinder in the car's boot, you might want to keep a window slightly open to provide additional ventilation, just in case there's a gas leak from the cylinder.

 Leaving a gas cylinder in direct sunlight in a hot car is also not a good idea.
 Gas cylinders can explode when they get hot.

-Having said all that, the actual risk from a small gas cylinder used for camping is quite low, and Campingaz says their cylinders are safe for transporting in a car, but it is wise to use common sense and not take any unnecessary risks when you are taking your family camping.
+Having said all that, the actual risk from a small gas cylinder used for camping is quite low, and Campingaz says their cylinders are safe for car transport.
+Still, it is wise to use common sense and not take unnecessary risks when taking your family camping.